French Indochina: Anti-French revolts in the early 20th century

-During the early 20th century Laos was considered to be the most "docile" territory as it saw relatively little uprisings.
-The French attributed this to them being more stable rulers than the Siamese who had ruled over them for a century before the establishment of the French protectorate over their country.
+During the early 20th century Laos was considered to be the most "docile" territory as it saw relatively few uprisings.
+The French attributed this to them being more stable rulers than the Siamese who had ruled over them for a century before the establishment of the French protectorate.
 Both the traditional elite and the Laotian peasantry seemed largely content with French rule during this period.
 Despite this, sporadic revolts occurred in Laos during the late 19th century and early 20th century.
 During the late 19th century Southern Laos saw upland minority communities rising up in revolt, these were led by Bac My and Ong Ma on the Bolaven Plateau, who demanded the restoration of the "old order" and led an armed insurrection against the French until as late as 1936.
-The Phu Mi Bun Revolt revolt erupted in 1901 and was not suppressed until 1907.
+The Holy Man's Rebellion erupted in 1901 and was not suppressed until 1907.
 It was a "major rebellion by local Lao Theung tribes (the Alak, Nyaheun, and Laven) against French domination".
 Though there is not extensive literature on these particular revolutionary revolts in the Bolaven Plateau, one can see that the native communities desired to rid the region of the extensive and overpowering influence of their colonisers.

-Introducing French education
+Introduction of French education

-On 16 May 1906 the Governor-General of French Indochina Jean Baptiste Paul Beau issued a decree establishing the Councils for the Improvement of Indigenous Education.
+On 16 May 1906 the governor-general of French Indochina Jean Baptiste Paul Beau issued a decree establishing the Councils for the Improvement of Indigenous Education.
 These organisations would oversee the French policies surrounding the education of the indigenous population of French Indochina to "study educational issues related to each place separately".

 According to researcher Nguyễn Đắc Xuân, in 1907, the imperial court of the Nguyễn dynasty sent Cao Xuân Dục and Huỳnh Côn, the Thượng thư of the Hộ Bộ, to French Cochinchina to "hold a conference on education" (bàn nghị học chính) with the French authorities on the future of the Annamese education system.
 This meeting was also recorded in the work Hoàng Việt Giáp Tý niên biểu written by Nguyễn Bá Trác.
 The creation of a ministry of education was orchestrated by the French to reform the Nguyễn dynasty's educational system to match French ambitions in the region more.
 As explained by the Resident-Superior of Annam Ernest Fernand Lévecque "Its creation is to better suit the times as more opportunities to study" opened up in the South to which this new ministry was best suited to help this transition.

 While the Nguyễn dynasty's Ministry of Education was nominally a part of the Nguyễn dynasty's administrative apparatus, actual control was in the hands of the French Council for the Improvement of Indigenous Education in Annam, which dictated its policies.
 All work done by the ministry was according to the plans and the command of the French Director of Education of Annam.
 The French administration in Annam continuously revised the curriculum to be taught in order to fit the French system.